gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-04/index.md

   https://github.com/gruntwork-io/module-data-storage/pull/40, https://github.com/gruntwork-io/module-data-storage/pull/41: The `aurora` module now exposes two new input variables:

 * `monitoring_role_arn`: specify an IAM role to associate with the Aurora DB.
 * `monitoring_interval`: enable enhanced monitoring.
 Note that enhanced monitoring requires IAM permissions.
-If you don't specify `monitoring_role_arn` yourself, the `aurora` module will add the appropriate permissions automatically.
+If you don&apos;t specify `monitoring_role_arn` yourself, the `aurora` module will add the appropriate permissions automatically.
 If you do specify a custom `monitoring_role_arn`, make sure it has the IAM permissions required for enhanced monitoring.

 This release also fixes a bug in v0.6.1 where the `monitoring_role_arn` param was not properly used in the `rds` module.